Socialist Workers Party (UK): Socialist Review Group (1950–1962)

-International Socialist period
+International Socialists (1962–1977)

 The paper Industrial Worker was created in 1961 and was quickly renamed Labour Worker before evolving into Socialist Worker.
 Socialist Review was reduced in size and then scrapped.
-The Socialist Review Group became the International Socialism Group (IS) at the end of 1962.
+The Socialist Review Group became the International Socialism Group (IS) in December 1962.

 With the Labour Party in power and many Labour members becoming disillusioned, IS started doing more work that was external to the Labour Party and ceased to practise entryism as a tactic around 1965.
 After 1967, few IS members were active in that party.
 In 1965, an article in Labour Worker said: "Obviously Marxists should take those positions which give access to the direct workers' organisations.
 But in the wards and GMCs the practice of buying the right to discuss politics by over-fulfilling the canvassing norms, should cease or be reduced to the minimum".

 It marked a turn to more of a focus on work in the trade unions, and a key part of this process was the pamphlet published in 1966: Incomes policy, legislation and shop stewards, which opposed the Labour Party's incomes policy and discussed how it could be fought.